ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 Fixed-Length Dedicated Counter Bits (Method 1):
-: This references the practice of allocating a specific number of bits in the UUID layout to the sole purpose of tallying the total number of UUIDs created during a given UUID timestamp tick.
+: Some implementations allocate a specific number of bits in the UUID layout to the sole purpose of tallying the total number of UUIDs created during a given UUID timestamp tick.
-  Positioning of a fixed bit-length counter SHOULD be immediately after the embedded timestamp.
+  A fixed bit-length counter, if present, SHOULD be positioned immediately after the embedded timestamp.
 This promotes sortability and allows random data generation for each counter increment.
-  With this method rand_a section of UUIDv7 SHOULD be utilized as fixed-length dedicated counter bits that are incremented by one for every UUID generation.
+  With this method, the rand_a section of UUIDv7 SHOULD be used as fixed-length dedicated counter bits that are incremented by one for every UUID generation.
   The trailing random bits generated for each new UUID in rand_b can help produce unguessable UUIDs.
-In the event more counter bits are required the most significant, left-most, bits of rand_b MAY be leveraged as additional counter bits.
+In the event more counter bits are required, the most significant (left-most) bits of rand_b MAY be used as additional counter bits.

 Monotonic Random (Method 2):
-: With this method the random data is extended to also double as a counter.
+: With this method, the random data is extended to also function as a counter.
-  This monotonic random can be thought of as a "randomly seeded counter" which MUST be incremented in the least significant position for each UUID created on a given timestamp tick.
+  This monotonic value can be thought of as a "randomly seeded counter" which MUST be incremented in the least significant position for each UUID created on a given timestamp tick.
   UUIDv7's rand_b section SHOULD be utilized with this method to handle batch UUID generation during a single timestamp tick.
   The increment value for every UUID generation SHOULD be a random integer of any desired length larger than zero.
-It ensures the UUIDs retain the required level of unguessability characters provided by the underlying entropy.
+It ensures the UUIDs retain the required level of unguessability provided by the underlying entropy.
-  The increment value MAY be one when the amount of UUIDs generated in a particular period of time is important and guessability is not an issue.
+  The increment value MAY be one when the number of UUIDs generated in a particular period of time is important and guessability is not an issue.
 However, it SHOULD NOT be used by implementations that favor unguessiblity, as the resulting values are easily guessable.